-2011; Akresh et al., 2013; Attanasio et al., 2015; Aker and Jack, 2021).
-In contrast to previous research that has focused on payment conditionality, we focus on payment timing and demonstrate that partial upfront payment during enrollment can improve compliance with a conditional contract.8
+Second, conditional cash transfers are widely used to incentivize specific outcomes, and recent research tests the importance of conditionality for take up and outcomes (Baird et al., 2011; Akresh et al., 2013; Attanasio et al., 2015; Aker and Jack, 2021).
+Instead of focusing on payment conditionality, we focus on payment timing and demonstrate that partial upfront payment during enrollment can improve compliance with a conditional contract.8

 Third, while PES is widely used and studied, causal estimates of its impact, particularly comparisons of alternative PES program designs, are scarce.
-Exceptions include Jayachandran et al. (2017), who find that a PES program successfully reduced deforestation in Uganda, and Jack (2013) and Oliva et al. (2020), who show that program design affects cost effectiveness of afforestation contracts.
-While PES programs have been used to address environmental externalities associated with land use, such as deforestation, they have rarely been applied to agricultural burning, a major source of both local and global pollution.
+Exceptions include Jayachandran et al. (2017), who find that a PES program successfully reduced deforestation in Uganda, and Jack (2013) and Oliva et al. (2020), who show that program design affects the cost effectiveness of afforestation contracts.
+While PES programs have been used to address environmental externalities associated with land use, such as deforestation, they have rarely been applied to particulate matter, which is one of the most important environmental challenges worldwide.
 Important exceptions include Edwards et al. (2020), who find no impact of a bundled intervention of community-level training including payments to village governments for forest fire prevention, and Kramer and Ceballos (2018) who find that conditioning agricultural insurance payouts on not-burning in India lowers burning, but also insurance coverage.
 We contribute the first evaluation of the impact of alternative PES contract structures on efficacy and cost-effectiveness in crop residue burning.

-Finally, a growing literature investigates the causes and consequences of crop residue burning (Behrer, 2019; Garg et al., 2021; Pullabhotla, 2018; Graff Zivin et al., 2020; Rangel and Vogl, 2019; Dipoppa and Gulzar, 2022).
-A smaller number of papers test burning-reduction policies include Edwards et al. (2020) and Kramer and Ceballos (2018); both vary incentives for burning in the context of bundled interventions.
-Our focus, instead, is on contract design.
-We leverage novel data from a new remote sensing model to measure crop residue burning (see Walker et al. (2022) for further detail), which is better suited to detecting plot-level changes in burning than existing measures of active fires, burn scars or smoke (Balboni et al., 2021; Behrer, 2019; Edwards et al., 2020; Rangel and Vogl, 2019; Jayachandran, 2009).
+Finally, a growing literature investigates the causes and consequences of crop residue burning (Behrer, 2019; Garg et al., 2021; Pullabhotla, 2018; Graff Zivin et al., 2020; Rangel and Vogl, 2019; He et al., 2020; Dipoppa and Gulzar, 2022; Nian, 2023).
+A smaller number of papers test the efficacy of burning-reduction policies; for instance, Edwards et al. (2020) and Kramer and Ceballos (2018) both vary incentives for burning in the context of bundled interventions.
+In contrast, we focus on contract design.
+We leverage novel data from a new remote sensing model to measure crop residue burning (see Walker et al. (2022) for further detail), which is better suited to detecting plot-level changes in burning than existing measures of active fires, burn scars or smoke (Balboni et al., 2021; Behrer, 2019; Edwards et al., 2020; Rangel and Vogl, 2019; Jayachandran, 2009).9